cyjimmy/OneChat/README.md

 - **Web Accessibility:** Accessible through web browsers, making it easy for users to chat from any device with internet access.

-- **User Profiles:** Create and customize your user profile to add a personal touch to your chatting experience.

 - **Real-time Messaging:** Enjoy real-time messaging with a responsive and user-friendly interface.

 ## Tech Stack